 Often life challenges us to walk on bad roads accommodated with unwanted crises, as the shadow of the evening increases with the setting sun.
-Top 5 Trust Organizations Providing Free Medical Care to the People in Need in Pakistan from UK.
+Top 5 Trust Organizations Providing Free Medical Care to the People in Need in Pakistan from the UK.

 You cannot expect life to follow a monotonous path.
-There will be bad times when financial crisis, sickness, accidents and emergencies will arise.
-During the times of acute illness, accidents or emergencies people will need hospitals to diagnose them and give them treatment regardless of their ability to pay or other prejudices.
+There will be bad times when financial crisis, sickness, accidents, and emergencies will arise.
+During times of acute illness, accidents, or emergencies people will need hospitals to diagnose them and give them treatment regardless of their ability to pay or other prejudices.

 - List of Top 5 Trust Organizations in UK